 Some patches may become ring-shaped (annular), with a clear center and scaly raised borders that may appear wavy and snake-like.

 As the disease progresses, eventually separate patches may join together to form larger areas.
 In some cases, the patches can become very large and cover wide areas of the back or chest.
 These are known as geographic plaques because the skin lesions resemble maps.

 Plaque psoriasis may persist for long periods of time.
 More often, it flares up periodically, triggered by certain factors such as cold weather, infection, or stress.

 - Upper pelvic bone area

 - Palms of the hands

-Psoriasis of the scalp affects about 50% of people with psoriasis.
+Psoriasis of the scalp affects about 50% of people with psoriasis and appears as severe seborrheic dermatitis or dandruff.
 In some cases, the psoriasis may cover the scalp with thick plaques that extend down from the hairline to the forehead.

 Psoriasis patches rarely affect the face in adulthood.
 In children, psoriasis is most likely to start in the scalp and spread to other parts of the body.
 Unlike in adults, it also may occur on the face and ears.

 The patches are teardrop-shaped and appear suddenly, usually over the trunk and often on the arms, legs, or scalp.
 They often disappear without treatment over the course of several months.